qaul/qaul.net/docs/protocols/Qaul-Routing-Protocol.md

   determined by the verifying public key (resolved from the wire-level `user_id` field through the user profile, Section 3.4).
+* `profile_version`: the host's most recent knowledge of the delegating user's profile version (Section 3.4).
+Unlike the three fields above, it is **host-asserted**: it is covered by the whole-manifest signature (Section 8.5) but not by the per-entry user `entry_signature` — the user signs the delegation once and cannot re-sign on every profile change, and a cross-host gateway holds no user key.
+It is carried because the manifest is the only artifact that conveys a delegated user across a sphere boundary (Section 2.3); without it, a node in a foreign Local sphere could never detect a delegated user's profile change to trigger a fetch (Section 11.5).
+A change to a delegated user's profile version — which the host observes through ordinary Local-sphere routing — causes the host to bump `manifest_version` (Section 10.8).

 The field name `host_node_id` refers to the node holding the delegation, regardless of whether that node is the